UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 	def addPerson(self, person):
 		"""
-		Redifines the addPerson function from People class to update the GUI everytime a new person is added.
+		Redefines the addPerson function from People class to update the GUI everytime a new person is added.
 		"""
 		super(PeopleWindow, self).addPerson(person)
 		self._peopleList += [person._firstName, person._middleName, person._lastName]

+	def removePerson(self, index):
+		"""
+		Redefines the addPerson function from People class to update the GUI everytime a person is removed.
+		"""
+		super(PeopleWindow, self).removePerson(index)
+		self._peopleList -= index

 	def __addPersonBtnAction(self):
 		"""
-		Add person button event
+		Add person button event.
 		"""
+		# A new instance of the PersonWindow is opened and shown to the user.
 		win = PersonWindow()
 		win.parent = self
 		win.show()